 This figure is probably on the high side as this was a public sector customer.
 The public service, with its remit to provide services fairly and transparently using public money, has no choice but to be very process-oriented.
 Automation can only work when it goes hand in hand with process changes that both support the solution, and make effective use of it – but these process changes must be researched, discussed, proposed, discussed some more, documented, reviewed, implemented, reminded, enforced… The time estimate here covers my BA colleague’s time over the project, doubled to incorporate customer involvement across multiple teams.

 While we’re getting into the lower end of the percentages this still represented a large amount of effort – in fact the first two months of the project was mostly about requirements and scoping, including a portion of the BA work listed above.

 I’ve written before about the importance of requirements and have no time for people who think that requirements are something you get in a meeting or an email, which you then “validate” over a couple of days.
 The more work that is spent on documenting and agreeing detailed solution requirements at the start of the project, the more smoothly the rest of the project will go.

 Documentation and Handover – 5%

-I don’t actually log documentation as a seperate time code because I consider it to be part of developement, and am pretty much working on the Design, Operations and Deployment documents throughout the whole process.
+I don’t actually log documentation as a separate time code because I consider it to be part of development, and am pretty much working on the Design, Operations and Deployment documents throughout the whole process.
 I split out 10% of my development time to documentation for this estimate, though I have a feeling it may actually be higher.

-I did have some clear stats on handover as I delevered training sessions to Service Desk, Desktop Support and the Server team, as well as informal handover to the day-to-day MIM administrator.
+I did have some clear stats on handover as I delivered training sessions to Service Desk, Desktop Support and the Server team, as well as informal handover to the day-to-day MIM administrator.